azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 without a key management scheme that matches our threat model.

-This fact should be evident from our problem description: we already had full disk encryption enabled on our RDS database!
-And of course it does nothing in this attack scenario, it protects against someone with access to the physical disk or the raw block device, not someone able to interact with the database;
-at that level the data has already been decrypted.
+This fact should be evident from our problem description: we already had full disk encryption enabled on our RDS database and TLS for data in transit!
+And of course they nothing in this attack scenario, full disk encryption protects against someone with access to the physical disk or the raw block device, not someone able to interact with the database; at that level the data has already been decrypted.
 Any encryption scheme where the keys for every single row are accessible from our web application will meet the same fate.

 In short, we want to encrypt records under a key that is specific to that record, and which the application server does not have ambient access to, the